-The major Uganda tourist attractions is the endangered mountain gorillas which are only shared by three counties world-wide the other two includes Rwanda and the Democratic Republic of Congo.
+The major Uganda tourist attractions is the endangered mountain gorillas.
+These are only in three counties world-wide.
+The other two include Rwanda and the Democratic Republic of Congo.

-Over the years, Uganda has positioned its self as the leading destination for gorilla trekking in Africa with two parks where these giant apes live including bwindi impenetrable forest national park, and Mgahinga gorilla forest national park.
+Over the years, Uganda has positioned itself as the leading destination for gorilla trekking in Africa with two parks where these giant apes live including Bwindi impenetrable forest national park and Mgahinga gorilla forest national park.

 With no doubt gorilla trekking is the leading safari activity and many travelers leave their homes and come and stay with these apes in their natural habitat for over 3 days.

-To be among the eight members in a group to visit the gorillas, one must obtain a gorilla permit which is a passport to see the gorillas and they are currently cost usd700 per person per trekking and they sold at the Uganda wildlife authority offices located in Kamwokya Kampala suburbs.
+To be among the eight members in a group to visit the gorillas, one must obtain a gorilla permit which is a passport to see the gorillas and they currently cost Usd700 per person per trekking.
+They are available at the Uganda wildlife authority offices in Kamwokya, Kampala suburbs.

-Gorilla permits are sold on first come first served basis the earlier to book your permit the better to avoid disappointments of last minute booking.
+Gorilla permits are available on first come first served basis the earlier to book your permit the better to avoid disappointments of last minute booking.

-Previously there were discounts on gorilla permits during low seasons which is May and November however they are no longer discounts, they are sold on the same price of $700 per permit through-out the year.
+Previously, there were discounts on gorilla permits during low seasons which is May and November.
+However, they are no longer discounts.
+The price remains at $700 per permit throughout the year.

-Gorilla permits is one of the most expensive activity but regarded as the most selling and done activity in Uganda.
-Gorilla permits are available throughout the year and the activity is done either in bwindi impenetrable national park of Mgahinga gorilla forest national park.
+Gorilla trekking is one of the most expensive activity but regarded as the most selling and done activity in Uganda.
+Gorilla permits are available throughout the year.
+Also, the activity is available either in Bwindi impenetrable national park of Mgahinga gorilla forest national park.

-Gorilla trekking experience begins very early in the morning after reporting at the park headquarters early in the morning to receive short briefings about the dos and don’ts while with the gorillas and also gets you assigned with the ranger guide who will take you through the forest during the search of our close giants the apes.
+Gorilla trekking experience begins very early in the morning after reporting at the park headquarters for briefing.
+At the briefing, you receive information about the dos and don’ts while with the gorillas.
+Also, you get a ranger guide who will take you through the forest during the search of the giants apes.

 How to Book Uganda Gorilla permits and take part in Gorilla trekking during the Covid-19 Pandemic

-As exhilarating as it is to know that Uganda has re-opened for tourism and Gorilla trekking back in the picture after a long period of lock-down, however, it’s important to note that we are still fighting Covid-19 and there are set guidelines that must be observed for entering the park.
+It is exhilarating to know that Uganda is now open for tourism and Gorilla trekking is back in the picture after a long period of lock-down.
+However, it’s important to note that we are still fighting Covid-19 and there are still guidelines that one must follow for entering the park.

-Every person above 15 years can be allowed to take part in gorilla trekking as of today, 1st October 2020.
+Every person above 15 years can take part in gorilla trekking as of today, 1st October 2020.

 All international travelers MUST test negative for Covid-19 72 hours before departure.